guffxx/SquadPlanner/README.md

 # SquadPlanner
 A Squad Planning App.

-Allows you to select different maps/factions/units/etc to plan your Squad matches.
+Allows you to select different maps/factions/units/etc to plan your Squad matches. <br>
-This project is only HTML/CSS/JS.
+This project is only vanilla HTML/CSS/JS.